Gregory-Eales/ml-implementations/Deep-Convolutional-Neural-Network/README.md

   <a href="#About">About</a> •
   <a href="#Requirements">Requirements</a> •
   <a href="#Algorithm">Algorithm</a> •
-  <a href="#Environment">Environment</a> •
+  <a href="#Environment">Data</a> •
   <a href="#Training">Training</a> •
   <a href="#Results">Results</a> •
   <a href="#Sources">Sources</a>
 </p>

 ## About:
-- overview of the algorithm and its implementation
+This is an implementation of a convolutional neural network using pytorch and trained on the mnist image dataset for character recognition.

 ## Requirements:
-- include required libraries and versions
+- pytorch v X.X
+- numpy v X.X
+- python v3.6

 ## Algorithm:
 - explain algorithm overview
 - show pseudocode
 - explain implementation details

-## Environment:
+## Data:
 - explain the environment and/or data
 - show screenshots/tables/plots